Moving process

 For many, effective reminder processes can also be differentiated.
 This means that some customers get one type of reminder process, while other customers or customer types get a different type.

-We always recommend that the creditor has a defined reminder process so that the accounting department always knows which steps are next, regardless of whether you have a long, short or differentiated reminder process.
+We always recommend that the creditor has a defined reminder process so that the bookkeeper always knows what steps are next, regardless of whether you have a long, short or differentiated reminder process.

 The typical reminder process